zincbase/zincdb/docs/Getting started.md

 ## Introduction: data model and layout

-At its lowest-level, a ZincDB database is just a simple key-value store, where keys are strings and values are arbitrary Javascript objects (a more detailed list of supported types is described towards the end of this section).
+At its lowest level, a ZincDB database is just a simple key-value store, where keys are strings and values are arbitrary Javascript objects (a more detailed list of supported types is described towards the end of this section).
 It supports the familiar operations `put`, `update`, `get`, `has`, etc. and allows them to be used with string keys, e.g.:

 ```ts
 await db.put("key1", 12);